amandabee/fundamentals-of-numeracy/lecture/numeracy.md

 </aside>
 --v--
 ## Percent of the Whole
->"All in all, there are about **14,000**  domestic infant adoptions a year, comprising only about 15 percent of U.S. adoptions.
+>"All in all, there are about **14,000**  domestic infant adoptions a year, comprising only about **15 percent** of U.S. adoptions.
 (The rest are from the foster care system, or are international.)"

 <p class="credits">[Meet the New Anti-Adoption Movement](http://www.newrepublic.com/article/114505/anti-adoption-movement-next-reproductive-justice-frontier)
 Emily Matchar, *The New Republic*, Sep 1, 2013</p>

+NOTES:
-<aside class="notes">Why are we doing all this?
+Why are we doing all this?
 Because you need to be able to do some quick back of the napkin math when you're talking to sources.
 How do we take a statement like this and go back to the source (or, in this case the writer) and say, "Do you mean to tell me ..."

 This surprised me.
 I don't actually know that much about international adoption but I've always roughly understood that it is rare for kids to be adopted out of foster care, and I didn't realize that international adoptions so thoroughly dwarf domestic adoptions.